 The Florida Agency for Health Care Administration requires leased nursing homes to post surety bonds in varying amounts prior to conducting business.
-The required bond amount must be equal to the 3-month average of the last 12 months of total medicaid payments.
+The required bond amount must be equal to the three-month average of the last 12 months of total Medicaid payments.
 Applicants should verify their required bond amount and the term of the bond with the state prior to bonding.

 Because the required amount and, therefore, the price of this bond can vary so much, our experts recommend request your free surety bond quote to find out exactly how much you’ll pay for your Florida surety bond.

 |680 and up||679 - 600||599 or lower|